-6.4.3 HYDROCARBON SCRUBBER (KICKER)
+7.2.3.
+HYDROCARBON SCRUBBER (KICKER)

 It is very important to ensure that the air supplied sample chamber is clear of hydrocarbons.
-To accomplish this task the analyzer uses a single tube permeation scrubber (an option in the T100H for which this is not an issue for its typical application).
+To accomplish this task the analyzer uses a single tube permeation scrubber.
 The scrubber consists of a single tube of a specialized plastic that absorbs hydrocarbons very well.
 This tube is located within outer flexible plastic tube shell.
 As gas flows through the inner tube, hydrocarbons are absorbed into the membrane walls and transported through the membrane wall and into the hydrocarbon free, purge gas flowing through the outer tube.
 This process is driven by the hydrocarbon concentration gradient between the inner and outer of the tubes.

-Figure 6-14.
+Figure 7-8.
 Hydrocarbon Scrubber (Kicker)

-Some of the cleaned air from the inner tube is returned to be used as the purge gas in the outer tube (refer to Figure 6-14).
+In this analyzer some of the cleaned air from the inner tube is returned to be used as the purge gas in the outer tube (refer to Figure 7-8).
 This means that when the analyzer is first started, the concentration gradient between the inner and outer tubes is not very large and the scrubber's efficiency is relatively low.
 When the instrument is turned on after having been off for more than 30 minutes, it takes a certain amount of time for the gradient to become large enough for the scrubber to adequately remove hydrocarbons from the sample air.